lragudo/queer-christian-64ba3/src/pages/index.md

           comfortable with, many of these individuals still desire connections with others.
 They are just as capable of having fulfilling relationships despite common misconceptions.

+          # Gender Identity

+          **Transgender**: An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
+Being transgender does not imply any specific sexual orientation.
+Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.

+          **Cisgender**: A term used to describe a person whose gender identity aligns with those typically associated with the sex assigned to them at birth.

+          **Non-Binary**: An adjective describing a person who does not identify exclusively as a man or a woman.
+Non-binary people may identify as being both a man and a woman, somewhere in between, or as falling completely outside these categories.
+While many also identify as transgender, not all non-binary people do.
+Non-binary can also be used as an umbrella term encompassing identities such as agender, bigender, genderqueer or gender-fluid.

+          **Agender**: Someone who doesn't identify as any particular gender.

+          **Genderqueer**: Genderqueer people typically reject notions of static categories of gender and embrace a fluidity of gender identity and often, though not always, sexual orientation.
+People who identify as "genderqueer" may see themselves as being both male and female, neither male nor female or as falling completely outside these categories.

+          **Gender-fluid**: A person who does not identify with a single fixed gender or has a fluid or unfixed gender identity.

+          **Intersex**: Intersex people are born with a variety of differences in their sex traits and reproductive anatomy.
+There is a wide variety of difference among intersex variations, including differences in genitalia, chromosomes, gonads, internal sex organs, hormone production, hormone response, and/or secondary sex traits.
       - question: What is the difference between sex and gender?
         answer: >-
           ## Lorem ipsum